SOLIQUA 100/33- insulin glargine and lixisenatide injection, solution

 SOLIQUA 100/33 can cause serious side effects including inflammation of the pancreas (pancreatitis)

-Stop taking SOLIQUA 100/33 and call your healthcare provider right away if you have pain in your stomach area (abdomen) that is severe and will not go away.
-The pain may be felt going from your abdomen through to your back.
-The pain may happen with or without vomiting.
-These may be symptoms of pancreatitis.
+Stop using SOLIQUA 100/33 and call your healthcare provider right away if you have severe pain in your stomach area (abdomen) that will not go away, with or without vomiting.
+You may feel the pain from your abdomen to your back.

 What is SOLIQUA 100/33?

-SOLIQUA 100/33 is an injectable prescription medicine that contains 2 diabetes medicines, insulin glargine and lixisenatide, which may improve blood sugar (glucose) control in adults with type 2 diabetes when used with diet and exercise.
+SOLIQUA 100/33 is an injectable prescription medicine that contains 2 diabetes medicines, insulin glargine and lixisenatide, that is used along with diet and exercise to improve blood sugar (glucose) in adults with type 2 diabetes.

-• SOLIQUA 100/33 is not recommended for people who also take lixisenatide or other medicines called GLP-1 receptor agonists.
+• SOLIQUA 100/33 is not recommended for people who also take lixisenatide or other medicines called glucagon-like peptide-1 receptor agonists (GLP-1) receptor agonists.

-• SOLIQUA 100/33 is not for use in people with type 1 diabetes or people with diabetic ketoacidosis.
+• SOLIQUA 100/33 is not for use in people with diabetic ketoacidosis.

 • SOLIQUA 100/33 has not been studied in people who also take a short-acting (prandial) insulin.